arunkumar413/Online-EDA/README.md

 Note:  If you already have something running on port 8000, you can choose another port by running the server command followed by an alternative port number, e.g. `python -m http.server 7800` (Python 3.x) or `python -m SimpleHTTPServer 7800` (Python 2.x).
 You can then access your content at localhost:7800.

+### Contributing to the project:

+Contributions to the project are always welcome.
+You can join the gitter channel at https://gitter.im/Online-EDA/Development and start disucssing about the project, code, help and other stuff.
+Also you can raise an the issue on the github repo.